OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

 As shown in \refFig{fig:ANS_presentation}, masks $M$ and $M_{nz}$ are constructed based on the prediction of $\varphi_{nz}$ and $\varphi_{fg}$, respectively.
-These masks are then used as supervision ($M_{nz}\rightarrow \varphi_{nz}$) and recalibration ($M\rightarrow L_{hun}$) of each other's classifiers.
-This self-supervised technique encourages the main classifier $\varphi_{fg}$ to output low-value logits for noise slots and and increases the magnitude difference between noise slots and foreground slots, which represent true class semantics.
-Meanwhile, the invalid slot mask $M_{inv}$ is constructed heuristicly (with the threshold$\alpha$) and stabilizes the early training of slot classification.
+These masks are then used as supervision ($M_{nz}\rightarrow \varphi_{nz}$) and recalibration ($M\rightarrow L_{match}$) of each other's classifiers.
+This self-supervised technique encourages the main classifier $\varphi_{fg}$ to output low-value logits for noise slots and increases the magnitude difference between noise slots and foreground slots, which represent true class semantics.
+Meanwhile, the invalid slot mask $M_{inv}$ is constructed heuristicly (with the threshold $\alpha$) and stabilizes the early training of slot classification.

 {\textbf{Framework Overview.}} As illustrated in \refFig{fig:overview}, we firstly pre-train Dinosaur~\cite{dinosaur} on $\mathcal{D}_{train}$ (the training set of known classes) to obtain the representative slot features.
-Next, we frozen the Dinosaur part and added two classifiers, $\varphi_{nz}$ and $\varphi_{fg}$, following the encoder.
+Next, we freeze the Dinosaur part and add two classifiers, $\varphi_{nz}$ and $\varphi_{fg}$, following the encoder.
 After excluding the noise slots from the semantic matching, we implement the image classification.
 The overall loss is expressed as follows: